 The Celebration Auction is the biggest party of the year!
 It's a festive, fun event that involves the entire school community.
-Each family is asked to support preparation for the auction by donating an auction item valued at \$150, taking advantage of the \$150 buyout option, or by securing a corporate sponsorship.
+Each family is asked to support preparation for the auction by donating an auction item valued at \$150, taking advantage of the \$150 buyout option, or by securing corporate sponsorship.

-Then, join us for the event!
+Please join us for the Auction on April 22, 2023!
 The occasion is sure to be joyful as we come together as a school community and celebrate everything that is Topeka Collegiate!
 Bid high, bid often, and together make this the most successful event of the year!